 She filled him in.
 Even told him how Faith had forced her to think for herself.
 "I'm just so tired, I totally blew it," she finished quietly.

 He was concerned and seemed angry with himself.
 "I'm not letting you go out alone again.
 Not till this is over."

 He cut her off.
 "Buffy'll have my balls if I let anything happen to you.
 Even to get her back.
 I know that."

-"Ok."
-She didn't want to admit it but she felt better knowing he'd be with them.
+"Okay."
+She didn't want to admit it, but she felt better knowing he'd be with them.
 Faith was back-up for now, but she was tired too.
 Eventually they were going to screw up, and all it would take was one mistake for something really terrible to happen.

-Spike headed for the kitchen, reaching for one of the blood bags he had stashed in the refrigerator.
+Spike headed for the kitchen, reaching for one of the blood bags he'd stashed in the refrigerator.

 "I decided to go pay Doc a visit."

 Dawn's eyes widened.
 "Why?"